How to decommission Exchange Server 2010 after Office 365 Migration

 Get-PublicFolder -Server ExchangeServerHostName “\” -Recurse -ResultSize:Unlimited | Remove-PublicFolder -Server ExchangeServerHostName -Recurse -ErrorAction:SilentlyContinue

-Once all the Public Folders are deleted.
-Please open the Public folder management console again to verify the deletion (as shown in below screenshot).
+Once all Public folders are deleted.
+Open the Public folder management console again to verify the deletion (as shown in below screenshot).

 Delete Public Folder Database